Skip to content

 2. Under Client secrets, click New client secret

-3. Enter a description and select an expiration period - Max is 6 months.
+3. Enter a description and select an expiration period - 24 months recommended

 4. Click Add